Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Owning a car gives you the freedom to go wherever you want on your own schedule, but there are costs that you may not consider before you first take the wheel.
 If you’re looking to create a budget for your next car, take these factors into account when determining the cost of car ownership.

 What is the actual cost of owning a car?

-The average cost to own a compact car is estimated at $8,600 per year.
-However, this number can vary considerably.
-For example, according to the Canadian Automobile Association (CAA) a 2017 Honda Civic driven in Ontario could cost over $10,000 to operate annually.
+The average cost to own a compact car is estimated to be up to $13,000 per year.
+For example, according to the Canadian Automobile Association (CAA), a 2017 Honda Civic, which is a fairly standard car to see on the road, could cost more than $8,000 to operate annually when driven in Ontario.

-This amount represents vehicles driven about 20,000 km a year and includes the cost of fuel, maintenance, repairs, insurance, fees, depreciation and loan payments.
-The loan payment alone in our example was estimated to be $345 a month.
+This amount represents vehicles driven about 20,000 kilometres a year and includes the cost of fuel, maintenance, repairs, insurance, fees, depreciation and loan payments.
+The loan payment alone in our example is estimated to be $216 a month.

-However, these numbers are just averages.
+However, these numbers are just averages to help give you a budgeting guideline.
 Your actual cost of car ownership will differ depending on how often you drive, where you live, what you drive and other factors.
-Use these numbers as a guideline when estimating your own annual budget.

 You can look up most cars’ fuel economy ratings using the search tool on the Natural Resources Canada website.
 This helps you choose vehicles based on your personalized needs and information about fuel consumption for different makes and models.

 The price of fuel can fluctuate on any given day by as much as a few cents per litre.
 Depending on your car’s mileage, the overall cost of filling the tank could be higher or lower each month as well.

 - The average annual fuel cost at the time of writing for our Civic is $1,931 a year, assuming you were to drive 20,000km per year.
 That’s about $160 per month